 Home

-We focus on the cellular and molecular mechanisms driving skeletal muscle growth and adaptation, particularly stem and progenitor cell fate, cell-niche interactions, and their long-term health implications.
-Our research is housed within the Duke University School of Medicine, Department of Orthopaedic Surgery, Cellular, Developmental, and Genome Laboratories.
-We are also affiliated with the Duke Cancer Institute and collaborate with the Department of Cell Biology and several Duke University programs, including Cell and Molecular Biology, Genetics and Genomics, and Development and Stem Cell Biology.
+We belong to the Duke University School of Medicine, Department of Orthopaedic Surgery, Cellular, Developmental, and Genome Laboratories.
+Additionally, we are part of the Duke Cancer Institute and collaborate with the Department of Cell Biology, and we have affiliations with Duke programs in Cell and Molecular Biology, Genetics and Genomics, and Development and Stem Cell Biology.

 Research